 GCP as a Service

-Civil Tracker provides GCP-as-a-Service.
-Which includes the equipment and processing of the GCPs, and the customer installs the GCPs and uses our one button system to collect data.
+Civil Tracker provides GCP-as-a service.
+This service includes the equipment and processing of the GCPs, where the customer installs the GCPs and then uses our one-button system to collect data.

 The best way to become comfortable is to experiment.
 Try different numbers of GCPs.
-It can be very valuable to survey more GCPs than you plan on processing with, and using the remaining GCPs for independent checks to insure data quality.
+It can be quite valuable to survey more GCPs than you plan on processing and then use the remaining GCPs for independent checks to ensure data quality.